 Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper and set aside.
 In one bowl, mix together flour, crushed peppermint, and sea salt.

-In another bowl, thoroughly mix butter, sugar, egg, and extracts.
+In another bowl, beat together butter, sugar, egg, and extracts.

 Combine wet and dry mixtures and mix until a dough forms.
 This can be done by hand or with a mixer.
 Do not over-mix dough.

 Bake for about 9 minutes.
 Tops will not brown.
 Cool for at least 10 minutes before serving.

 Adapted from the original candy cane cookie recipe, found in Betty Crocker's Cooky Book.